PiwikPRO/PPMS-PublicDocs/data_collection/other_integrations/AMP_integration.rst

 Track internal search events
 ----------------------------

-To track :ref:`internal search event<trackSearchEvent>` attach trigger to a link in a similar way to :ref:`custom event <ampCustomEvent>`.
+To track :ref:`internal search event<jtc-api-site-search>` attach trigger to a link in a similar way to :ref:`custom event <ampCustomEvent>`.

 This example will send internal search event when page element using "mysearch" ID will be clicked: